w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - *Tolerate conflicts*: the *inconsistency window* is usually limited
 - *Read-your-writes*: read consistency is guaranteed for the data written by the same user
   - Applies only to reads that immediately follow a write operation
-  - One way is to associate a user to a node (risk: unbalanced workloads)
+  - One way is to associate a user with a node (risk: unbalanced workloads)
   - Typically, versioning fields are used to ensure that the up-to-date version is read

 Write conflicts (P2P model)